“I’ll never see a diamond in the flesh…” -Lourde

 We strolled from Buckingham to St. James Park where we played on the swings and watched the most interesting looking birds, ducks and geese wander past us.
 They were so cute and carefree.

 That night we went to the club Tiger Tiger, which was a recommendation of my friend Brittany.
-It was a pretty happening club, with 5 different sections, a stripper pole and a LCD dance floor.
+It was a pretty happening club, with 5 different sections, a stripper pole and an LCD dance floor.
 Each room had something different going on.
 We danced the night away, partying in London for the first time ever!
-It was so exciting to see how people on the other side of the pond lives.
+It was so exciting to see how people on the other side of the pond live.
 Once we left, we caught a bus that would take us back to Westminster, but the bus driver hated us.
-She called my friends and I annoying and told us to get out of her sight.
+She called my friends and me annoying and told us to get out of her sight.
 It was so rude of her but funny at the same time.
-She was the first unfriendly person I met in London, which was excellent when compared to the amount of unfriendly people you encounter in New York on an hourly basis.
+She was the first unfriendly person we met in London, which was excellent when compared to the number of unfriendly people you encounter in New York on an hourly basis.

 When can I move here?
 I loved London.
 I can totally see myself enjoying the rest of my 20’s here because it’s so darn cool.
 However, it’s very expensive.
 British Pounds are a nightmare.